Thomas-Rutter/cookiecutter-python-tools/{{cookiecutter.project_id}}/README.md

 ## Documentation

 The full docs exist [here](.\build\sphinx\html\index.html).
-If not there then run `invoke preview-docs` and it will open them in a broswer.
+If not there then run `invoke preview-docs` and it will open them in a browser.
 To publish new docs to Read My Docs server, run `invoke docs`

 ## Testing